Abhishk-dev/Titan-Ai/README.md

 ## Warning

-You need to get your own **API Key** (in video we showed how!) and replace it in script.js file on line 12 :
+You need to get your own **API Key** and replace it in script.js file on line 12 :

 ```javascript
 const GOOGLE_API_KEY = "YOUR_API_KEY";